 MSF has a large pool of experienced staff which can be mobilised at any time.

-Nearly 90 percent of our funds are raised from the generosity of private donors, which gives MSF an unrivalled level of independence.
+As 95 per cent of our funds are raised from the generosity of private donors, MSF has an unrivalled level of independence.
 Because of this, we can respond immediately without having to lobby governments or institutional donors for aid.
 We only appeal for extra funds if the disaster is very big and we really need extra support from the public.

 The 2010 earthquake in Haiti was our largest emergency response to date.
 The disaster killed 220,000 people, left 1.5 million homeless and destroyed 60 percent of health facilities, including two of our own hospitals.

 We responded by recruiting thousands of new staff, mostly Haitians, who worked in 26 medical centres – including an inflatable hospital on a football field.
 In 10 months we treated 350,000 patients, performed 16,000 surgeries, and when cholera broke out we treated 60 percent of cases countrywide.